telent/epsilon/README.md

     notnuch config set epsilon.password my-secret-code

-which will cause epsilon to prompt you for that code when you visit it.
+which will cause Epsilon to prompt you for that code when you visit it.
 It passes whatever you type in plaintext, so see note above about encryption - this is not a substitute for a secure transport layer.
 Quite the opposite.